Shorting Crypto 2023: How to Short Crypto, Best Exchanges, Risks, and Examples

 Potential Losses | Capped | May be uncapped |

-Why Would Someone Want to Short Crypto?
+Why Would Someone Want To Short Crypto?

-Expand to learn moreThere are a number of reasons to short crypto, and many of them help to protect from unwanted portfolio losses.
+There are a number of reasons to short crypto, and many of them help to protect from unwanted portfolio losses.

-- Bet against a coin: This is the most common shorting scenario.
+- Bet Against A Coin: This is the most common shorting scenario.
 Any time investors believe that a cryptocurrency is going to go down in price, they can make money by shorting it.

-- Hedge existing holdings: In investing, a “hedge” is when an investor makes a bet that’s the opposite of what they expect to happen.
+- Hedge Existing Holdings: In investing, a “hedge” is when an investor makes a bet that’s the opposite of what they expect to happen.
 This is to protect (or “hedge”) against losses in the case that their prediction about the future is wrong.
 For example, if you believe ETH will go up by $10k over 6 months, you may buy a bunch of ETH and wait for it to appreciate, but you may also want to short some ETH in that time as a hedge, just in case you’re wrong.

 - Funding Rate Arbitrage: On exchanges that offer perpetual futures contracts, the price of the futures contract should be as close as possible to the price of the underlying asset.
 In order to encourage this constant price convergence, exchanges will offer a funding rate reward to traders that help close any gaps between the price of the option and the underlying asset.
 Traders can farm these fees by simultaneously opening a long and short position on the spot and futures markets.
 This strategy makes no money and takes no losses from the price movements of the assets but just nets the funding rate.